 How to Apply:

 With your resume, please provide a letter stating your career goals and what you plan to get out of this internship.
-For students, you must have a B average (3.0) and one letter of recommendation.
+For students, you must have a B average (3.0).
 Majoring in a field related to the internship for which you are applying is preferred, though not required.
 This opportunity is also open to adults wanting to expand their knowledge in their field or interested in a career change.

 When you are ready, send your resume and cover letter to Hawk Creek Wildlife P.O.
 Box 662 East Aurora, NY 14052.
 You may also e-mail the required materials to [email protected]